Natalie Maines: Early life

 Following the completion of high school, Maines attended several colleges.
-She spent two semesters pursuing an undeclared major at West Texas A&M where her studies focused heavily on radio, then a year and a half at South Plains College.
+She spent two semesters pursuing an undeclared major at West Texas A&M. Her studies focused heavily on radio, and a year and a half at South Plains College.
 One of Maines's instructors at South Plains, and a former member of The Maines Brothers Band, Cary Banks, recalled "She was mostly into rock'n'roll, rhythm and blues ... alternative rock."
 When Banks encountered Maines on campus, he said that she usually needed to vent a little steam.
 "She would get into a lot of political arguments" at the predominantly Republican school, and was a fan of Texas Governor Ann Richards.
 "She's always been opinionated and hardheaded like her dad."
 In December 1994, Maines auditioned for and received a full vocal scholarship to Berklee College of Music.
 She pursued the diploma program at Berklee but dropped out before the completion of her studies.
-Even though Maines is from Lubbock, home of Texas Tech University, she attended only one class at the school, a 1995 summer course in "Introductory Wildlife".
+Even though Maines is from Lubbock, home of Texas Tech University, she only attended the 1995 summer course in "Introductory Wildlife".